ttoe/asteroids/README.md

 An Asteroids clone written in `C` using [Raylib](https://www.raylib.com).

+Inspired by watching [this tutorial](https://www.youtube.com/watch?v=abIlGCx_Yq8) but implemented again as an exercise.

 # Dependencies

 The game was only tested on `macOS` (12.7) and compiled with `clang` (14.0).